create_database_service

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 0% description coverage, with one required parameter 'service_data' of type object but no schema details.
-The description adds no information about what 'service_data' should contain, its structure, or examples, failing to compensate for the lack of schema documentation.
+The input schema has one required parameter 'service_data' of type object with no description (0% schema description coverage).
+The tool description adds no information about what this parameter should contain, its structure, or constraints.
+The agent is left completely uninformed about how to properly invoke the tool.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.